ranisalt/node-argon2/README.md

 implementation.

 ### Usage
-Currently, only the encrypt and verify methods are implemented for Argon2i, and a method to generate cryptographically safe random salts.
+It's possible to hash a password using both Argon2i (default) and Argon2d, sync and async, and to verify if a password matches a hash, and also generate random cryptographically-safe salts.

 To hash a password:
 ```js